Web8080/JetEngineRULPredictor/README.md

 ## Overview

 This project predicts the Remaining Useful Life (RUL) of engines from the NASA Turbofan Jet Engine dataset.
-It uses advanced machine learning models such as **XGBoost** and **LSTM** combined with meta-learning techniques (MAML) to enhance adaptability to new engines.
+It uses advanced machine learning models such as **XGBoost** and **LSTM**  to enhance adaptability to new engines.

 The project also leverages feature engineering techniques like **PCA** for dimensionality reduction and **time-series feature extraction** for building robust models.
 The model is explainable using **SHAP** for understanding the contribution of each feature to the RUL prediction.